 - Include a reasonable time frame for accommodation requests.

-NOTE: In recognition of the extraordinary circumstances surrounding the COVID-19 public health pandemic, the ADA Coordinator’s Office may be able to provide central support for events that are unforeseeably moved online, that are not otherwise supported by existing revenue, and that are central to the ongoing mission of the university.
-Requests for this support can be addressed in the Equally Effective Access Accommodation Plan (EEAP) area of the exception.
+- The ADA Coordinator’s Office may be able to provide central support for events that are unforeseeably moved online, that are not otherwise supported by existing revenue, and that are central to the ongoing mission of the university.
+Requests for this support can be addressed to the Digital Accessibility Center.

 Please include the following statement on all event communications, forms, etc.